River Ridge High School (Florida)

-Extra-curricular activities
+Extracurricular activities

 River Ridge has many sports including football, hockey, soccer, basketball, tennis, wrestling, weightlifting, volleyball, cheerleading, swimming, cross country, and track.
-They also offer marching and concert band, drama, dancing and an AFJROTC unit.
+They also offer marching and concert band, drama, dancing as part of the Fine Arts & Musical Entertainment (FAME) Academy.
+The School also offers Business, Media, Engineering, and Teaching Academies.

-Other student organizations include German, Spanish, Science, History, Art, and Kitty Hawk Honor Societies, Interact, SADD, Student Council, Chess Club, SPLASH (Students Protecting Land And Sea Habitats), KORR TV-5 News, Thespians, FBLA, Tri-M, the River Ridge Executive Council, an AFJROTC unit, and the Academy of Engineering.
+Other student organizations include the German, Spanish, Art, and Kitty Hawk Honor Societies, Interact, Student Council, Chess Club, SPLASH (Students Protecting Land And Sea Habitats), KORR TV-5 News, Thespians, FBLA, Tri-M, the River Ridge Executive Council, FFEA, an AFJROTC unit, and the Academy of Engineering.

 River Ridge High School also offers a robotics club as part of its Academy of Engineering.
 The robotics club, known as Royal Robotics, takes part in the VEX Robotics Competition, FIRST Robotics Competition (team 5842), and ComBots (Combat Robotics).
 Royal Robotics takes part in community outreach projects aimed to start STEM related activities in local schools, as well as inspiring young children to choose a STEM related career.
 The club has won many notable awards, such as the Rookie Inspiration Award at the FIRST Robotics South Florida Regional competition and first place at local ComBots competitions.
 The team has also taken part in notable competitions, including the VEX Robotics Florida State Championship in 2015, and the 2016 FIRST Championship.
 As of February 2019, they have won first place at multiple Robotics Competitions throughout the US including but not limited to Roboticon 2017 and 2019, the FRC 2019 Greater Pittsburgh Regional, FRC 2017 Lone Star North Regional, and the VEX Robotics Greater Tampa League.